muchdogesec/txt2detection/docs/README.md

 #### Observable creation

 If an observable is detected in the `detection` part of the rule, then it should be turned into a STIX SCO and joined to the Indicator object of the rule the SCO is found in.
+This applies to whatever mode is run.

 The logic for detection an observable type should be powered by regex.
 The following types are supported.